 Go as early as possible!
 Check what time the flea market starts, and get there right as the gates are opening.
 This way you’ll be shopping with the dealers and other pros before the crowds pick through the best items.

 Once you have a flea market of choice, try to go as often as possible.
 If you know the lay of the land, you’ll have a better idea of where your favorite vendors set up their stalls and can skip over the others to get the most out of your early arrival.

 This tip contradicts the previous one, but it’s a great strategy if waking up at the crack of dawn is out of the question (I tend to land in this camp, no shame here).
 Arriving later can actually be an advantage because dealers are usually more willing to negotiate as the day winds down.
 This is especially true for bulkier items that can be difficult to pack up and transport, which is great, considering the lofty price tags of large pieces.

-This one is crucial… Make sure you’re prepared to transport the items you purchase.
-If you don’t have the muscle or the trunk space for that amazing dining room table that seats 12, you’ll be disappointed (and eating dinner on the floor until the flea market comes back to town).
+This one is crucial: Make sure you’re prepared to transport the items you purchase.
+If you don’t have the muscle or the trunk space for that amazing 12-seat dining room table, you’ll be disappointed (and eating dinner on the floor until the flea market comes back to town).
 Vendors rarely offer shipping, but if you’re local to the area, they will usually allow you to arrange a pick-up.

 Don’t forget to shop Geoffrey’s vintage finds along with other thrifty pieces below!